96coder/crypto-mm/README.md

 - 1h TP/SL: Per-coin 1h targets using recent hourly ATR-like volatility
 - Pure static site: open in a browser or serve as static files.

+Guides
+- A guides hub is available at `guides.html` with a sidebar list, search, and an article reader.
+- The reader supports headings, lists, code blocks, links, blockquotes, and builds a simple in-page TOC.
+- Add your `.md` files under `guide/` or `guides/`.
+A GitHub Action auto-builds `index.json` for the sidebar.
+  - Script: `scripts/build_guides_index.py`
+  - Workflow: `.github/workflows/guides.yml`
+  - On each push (or manual run), it scans markdown, extracts the first `# Heading` as title and first paragraph as description, and writes `guide/index.json` or `guides/index.json`.
+- The `guides.html` page tries `guide/index.json` first, then `guides/index.json`.

+Troubleshooting (Guides)
+- Serve over HTTP.
+Opening via file:// blocks fetch().
+Run: `python3 -m http.server 5173` then open `http://localhost:5173/guides.html`.
+- Build the index: `python3 scripts/build_guides_index.py` to create `guide/index.json` or `guides/index.json`.
+- Fallback: If no index is found, the app tries `guide/README.md` or `guides/README.md`.
+If still blank, ensure your markdown files are inside `guide/` or `guides/` and named correctly.

 Files
 - `index.html`: Main page and controls (currency, search, refresh).
 - `styles.css`: Dark-theme styling and card layout.